-Before joining the firm, Mark was a research and applications consultant with LexisNexis, where he would train attorneys and law firm staff members in electronic research.
+Before joining the firm, Mark was a research and applications consultant with LexisNexis, where he trained attorneys and law firm staff members in electronic research.